Who needs to comply with DORA? All your questions answered

 - Digital operational resilience testing

-- Management, reporting, and classification of ICT-related incidents
+- ICT incident management, reporting, and classification

 Step 2: Perform a gap analysis

-Step 3: Implement missing controls (and assign owners)
+Step 3: Implement missing controls

-Translate gaps into an implementation plan that defines:
+Translate gaps into an implementation plan with:

-- Owners and responsibilities
+- Task owners and responsibilities

 - Timeline and milestones